 Once you click on this button, you’ll be shown this page.

 Here, you can choose your shipper from a list of our integrated options, or assign a custom shipper.
-You can also specify details such as the tracking number and the package dimensions.
 Once you assign shippers, you’ll move to the next tab, where you can print invoices and labels.
 You can select all of your shipments and print in bulk too.

 Once you’ve printed the labels and invoices, you can move to the ‘Ready To Ship’ tab right next to the ‘packed’ tab you are in right now.